Southern District of New York

 Distribution Method and Timing

-A user will be eligible for a distribution under the Proposed Plan if the following conditions are met:
+A user will be eligible for a distribution under the Plan if the following conditions are met:

 Disputed Transactions and Objections